 You can surprise the pregnant lady in your life with a bunch of flowers or a fancy brunch, but why not give her something that can help support a healthy pregnancy, help with labor, and provide her with an unexpected sweet-treat?
 Organic medjool dates are a perfect food for pregnant women for many surprising reasons that we are going to dig into in this article.

 Medjool dates are considered a fresh fruit and grown on palm trees.
 Sometimes confused to be dried fruit or prunes, they are naturally sweet and have a caramel-like flavor.
 They’re also less perishable and long-lasting fruit that you can stock up on!
-Perfect on their own or for baking.
+Dates are perfect on their own or for baking, adding to smoothies, stirring into sauces or adding a sweet pizazz to a savory dish..

 There is nothing glamorous about constipation, but between 16 and 26 percent of pregnant women experience it according to data published in the Journal of Obstetrics and Gynecology (1).
 For the most part, changes in hormone levels that naturally occur during pregnancy are to blame.
 Fortunately, there are many remedies available to help a mama get things moving a little more easily.
 Eating foods that are naturally rich in fiber is a perfect first line of defense.
 Most adults will need between 25 and 35 grams of fiber per day along with plenty of fluids to encourage regular number 2s.
 Dates have specifically been shown to help increase bowel movement frequency.
 In one study, people who ate dates for 21 days experienced increases in bowel movements compared to when they did not eat dates (2).

 If you have ever dreamed about finding a food that is loaded with important nutrients that support a developing baby that also satisfies a sweet tooth, then you are about to have your fantasy become a reality.
-Dates naturally contain many important nutrients that are needed in higher amounts during pregnancy, including folate, choline, iron, and magnesium according to the USDA (3).
-Eating a Joolies 3-Date Snack Pack daily along with a prenatal vitamin is a yummy way to ensure that mama is getting the right nutrition to support a growing baby in a simple and sweet way.
+Medjool dates naturally contain many important nutrients that are needed in higher amounts during pregnancy, including folate, choline, iron, and magnesium according to the USDA (3).
+Eating an organic medjool date, Pitted Snack Pack daily along with a prenatal vitamin is a yummy way to ensure that mama is getting the right nutrition to support a growing baby in a simple and sweet way.

 While pregnancy can be a beautiful time in a woman’s life, sometime during the third trimester many women will start griping that she is SO ready to go into labor.
 While there are many myths surrounding ways to induce labor, eating dates has some real scientific data supporting their consumption.
 Specifically, eating dates has been shown to increase cervical ripening.